Generalized Spectral Coarsening: Related Work

 \section{Related Work}

-Spectral coarsening is an active area of research across applications of graphs, meshes and simplicial complexes.

 \paragraph{Graphs} The spectrum of a combinatorial graph Laplacian reveals fundamental geometric and algebraic properties of the underlying graph~\cite{Chung1999spectral}.
-A plethora of works~\cite{chen2022graph} attempt to preserve spectral subspaces, while reducing the size of the input graph.
-A notable example~\cite{loukas2019graph}, which inspired our method, proposes an iterative, parallelizable solution to preserve spectral subspaces of graphs by minimizing undesirable projections.
+Several works attempt to preserve spectral subspaces, while reducing the size of input graphs~\cite{chen2022graph}.
+A notable example~\cite{loukas2019graph} proposes an iterative, parallelizable solution to preserve spectral subspaces of graphs by minimizing undesirable projections.

-\paragraph{Meshes} Seminal works~\cite{garland1997surface,ronfard1996full} for coarsening triangle meshes propose localized and iterative operations via edge collapses based on visual criteria.
-Such methods have also been applied to rapid tetrahedral mesh simplification based on volume criteria~\cite{chopra2002tetfusion}.
-Recent methods preserve low frequencies of the \emph{cotan Laplacian} and other geometric operators, by minimizing spectral error $ E=\norm{PM^{-1}LF-\tilde{M}^{-1}\tilde{L}PF}_{\tilde{M}}^2,$ where $P$ is a coarsening projection matrix, $M$ is a mass matrix, $L$ is a differential operator, and $F$ is the spectrum of interest as a matrix of eigenvectors.
-A tilde above the respective notations denotes their coarsened versions.
-They formulate coarsening as an optimization problem subject to various sparsity conditions~\cite{liu2019spcoarsegeomops}, by detaching the mesh from the operator~\cite{chen2020chordal}, and localizing error computation in order to form a parallelizable strategy~\cite{lescoat2020spectral}.
+\paragraph{Meshes} Seminal works for coarsening triangle meshes propose localized and iterative operations via edge collapses based on visual criteria~\cite{garland1997surface,ronfard1996full}.
+Similar methods have also been applied to tetrahedral mesh simplification, based on volume, quadric-based, and isosurface-preserving criteria~\cite{chopra2002tetfusion, voStreaming2007, chiangProgressive2003a}.
+Recent methods formulate coarsening as an optimization problem subject to various sparsity conditions~\cite{liu2019spcoarsegeomops}, by detaching the mesh from the operator~\cite{chen2020chordal} and localizing error computation to form a parallelizable strategy~\cite{lescoat2020spectral}.
+The \emph{cotan Laplacian} is a popular choice, and has also been used, via its functional maps, to identify correspondences between partial meshes~\cite{rodola2017partial} .